dundeemath/cal/index.md

 ## Dundee Mathematics Undergraduate Deadlines Calendar

 ### About
 This list contains an overview of deadlines for activities of interest to undergraduate mathematics and statistics students at the University of Dundee.
-These activities include external applications for student support and undergraduate workshops/conferences.
+These activities include external applications for student support and to register to participate in undergraduate workshops/conferences.

 ### Notes
 - Dates are listed in YYYY-MM-DD format.